 For investors, the challenge goes beyond data.
 One of the key issues in incorporating social factors into an investment portfolio is that social factors have various meanings for different investors.
 During our 2021 EMEA Digital Summit, we posed the question “what comes to mind for you, or the pension scheme that you are involved in, when you think of the ‘S’ in ESG?”.
-The responses showed a wide range of answers, with a large number mentioning diversity & inclusion, labor conditions or gender equality, but there was no clear majority overall.
+The responses showed a wide range of answers, with a large number mentioning diversity, equity, & inclusion, labor conditions or gender equality, but there was no clear majority overall.

 Asset owners face disintermediation between the time horizon that best suits an individual investor who is considering how to achieve their desired return, and that of their investment managers when selecting companies in which to invest.
 It is crucial to stretch these time horizons, if pursuing better ESG outcomes and greater alignment with investment outcomes.

 Despite these challenges, we believe that the incorporation of social factors in an investment strategy will imitate the path that we have previously seen in the development of environmental considerations.
 If the collective experience with environmental concerns is repeated with social issues, progression may take a number of years.
 At some point, we will likely start to see industry standards and frameworks emerge, which will help with an analysis of the issues highlighted.

 Looking ahead: Will social factors rise in prominence?